 Best practices for media include:

 Use minimal text that stands out (e.g. BIG SALE)

 Show a human face

 We hope these tips have taught you something new.

-To generate leads on Facebook, you need to test all the time: objective, targeting, creative.
+With Facebook lead ads, you need to test all the time: objective, targeting, creative.